-What is a judicial court reporter?
+What is a judicial or official court reporter?

 What do I need to do to become a court reporter?

-The State of Illinois is getting ready to launch several programs which will help people get started on the path to becoming a court reporter FREE OF CHARGE.
-We'll provide you with the information on what it takes, let you get your hands on the court reporting equipment, tell you what you need to do to get licensed in Illinois, and you'll learn how someone can earn up to a six-figure salary in this rewarding career.
+The State of Illinois has launched an introductory program called FIRST STEPS which helps people get started on the path to becoming a court reporter FREE OF CHARGE.
+We will provide you with the information on what it takes, let you get your hands on a steno machine, and tell you what you need to do to get licensed in Illinois.
+You will learn how someone can earn up to a six-figure salary in this rewarding career.
 The demand is so high that as long as you are willing to go to where the current job openings are, you are practically guaranteed a job after passing the licensing exam!
 People may be calling you before you are even licensed.

-What does this introductory class include?
+What does a FIRST STEPS class include?